aneesas/padm-project/README.md

 - When no search progress can be made, we switch to Best First Search

 ### Challenges
-- We had to utilize 'supertypes' in order to generalize our actions to handle different object types in the same way
+- We tried to utilize 'supertypes' in order to generalize our actions to handle different object types in the same way, but ran into issues (explain issues)
+- Tried different PDDL library in order to use 'supertypes' but had to switch back (explain)

 # Deliverable 2: Motion Planning
 ### Assumptions